qmarsala/automator/README.md

 :b:demoFuncB
 +a,b+delayMs,isRightClick,clickX,clickY
 ```
-when binding setup commands to click actions, any inputs to the commands you do not need can be ommited.
+any inputs to the commands you do not need can be ommited.
-for example, if you did not need the original intended click data, you could invoke both set up commands like this
+for example, if you did not need the original intended click data, you could invoke the pipeline like this

 ```
 :a:demoFuncA